Ombre51664/subtitle_mover/README.md

   -o OUTPUT_FILE, --output_file OUTPUT_FILE
                         output file
   -t TIMES, --times TIMES
-                        need 4 timestamps to convert file format:
+                        The script requires 2 or 4 timestamps to convert file, the format is:
+                        T1-T2[;T3-T4], with TX=HHX:MMX:SSX,msX (and msX is 3 digits long)
-                        HH1:MM1:SS1,ms1-HH2:MM2:SS2,ms2;HH3:MM3:SS3,ms3-HH4:MM4:SS4,ms4 where T1 will become T2 and T3
+                        where T1 will become T2 and T3 will become T4

+                        so something like this:
+                        HH1:MM1:SS1,ms1-HH2:MM2:SS2,ms2[;HH3:MM3:SS3,ms3-HH4:MM4:SS4,ms4]

+                        (if only 2 timestamp are passed we are going to assume that T3=T4=00:00:00,000 it's when the subs where aligned at the beginning but shift more and more during the movie) Visit https://github.com/Ombre51664/subtitle_mover/blob/main/README.md for an example

-                        will become T4T1 is the time in the subtitle file, and T2 the time where we want it in the video(if only 2 are passed we are going to assume that T3=T4=00:00:00,000Math warning: if T1=T3 I WILL DIVIDE BY 0 !!!
+                        Math warning: if T1=T3 IT WILL DIVIDE BY 0 !!!
 ```

 ## Q&A